PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 matches and emits byte-identical SiNet float32, float16, correspondence, and schema artifacts.

+The binary/Split channelwise tail is owned by `passes/split_channelwise_layout.py`.
+It recognizes one exact private NHWC-to-NCHW Transpose followed by two plain ADD, SUB, MUL, DIV, MAXIMUM, or MINIMUM operators and an equal channel Split.
+The former 218-line lowerer helper is a compatibility dispatcher, and both unchanged ordered production sequence positions supply Session `LayoutState`.

+The resolver proves the typed INT32/INT64 `[0,3,1,2]` permutation, exact rank-four source/adapter shape and dynamic-signature relationship, unique producers, one-use linear prefix, producer-before-consumer order, same dtype, per-tensor quantization, and NHWC broadcast validity for both binary operations.
+Operand slots are retained, so SUB and DIV remain order-sensitive.
+External rank-four values must carry NHWC physical evidence or satisfy the source-relative NHWC broadcast contract; explicit NCHW inputs are rejected.

+The root Split axis must be a private immutable axis-one INT32/INT64 constant.
+Every Split output must have the exact channel-last metadata implied by its former NCHW contract, with equal channels that reconstruct the input.
+A shared axis constant receives a deterministic clone, preserving both the declared and NumPy dtype.
+The same contract applies to downstream Split operators.

+Closure discovery uses an edge-bounded consumer `deque`, not repeated graph scans.
+Only the audited layout-preserving unary family, plain binary family, channel Concat, and channel Split may enter the closure.
+Concat axis 1 or -3 becomes axis 3.
+Static shapes and dynamic signatures are recomputed for every binary and Concat output.
+Every rewritten tensor must terminate at another accepted closure operator or the sole public output; an unsupported consumer, dead converted branch, multiple public outputs, or consumer-before-producer ordering rejects the complete candidate.

+One terminal NHWC-to-NCHW adapter preserves the public output name, original NCHW shape, and layout.
+Its private input receives the converted NHWC metadata, and it reuses the proven input permutation constant.
+This corrects the raw helper behavior that permuted the public tensor metadata itself before adding the terminal adapter.
+Removing the input adapter is also conditional on a closed closure, so no unsupported consumer can retain an unbound or wrong-layout tensor.

+All tensor data, metadata, quantization, operator inputs/outputs/options, provenance, axis-clone names, public private-name allocation, and graph order are captured in an immutable plan.
+The complete plan is re-resolved before apply, every slot and new name is preflighted, and only then are axis clones, metadata, the terminal adapter, and input-adapter removal applied through one `ModelIRGraphIndex`.
+Candidate-only execution and a configurable 32-rewrite ceiling replace the former unbounded full-map fixed-point loops.
+LayoutState is updated differentially and unused tensors are pruned only after success.

+Pre-extraction production characterization observed zero matches in every runtime invocation: four each for YuNet, FastestDet, HumanSeg, and OSNet, and eight for SiNet.
+The semantic owner retains the active synthetic compatibility path without broadening from those artifacts.
+Thirty-three focused tests cover all six binary operations and both operand orientations, exact numerical behavior, dynamic signatures, downstream Split/Concat closure, shared INT64 axis cloning, public output layout, differential index and LayoutState, candidate limits, idempotence, deterministic names, and sixteen transactional unsafe no-op contracts.
+A sequential YuNet comparison against the preceding source checkpoint emitted byte-identical float32, float16, correspondence, and schema artifacts.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter